hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-set-up-credentials-to-authenticate-container-registry-in-hpe-greenlake-for-containers.md

 ---
 ## Introduction
 HPE GreenLake for Containers uses a gateway host, acting as a proxy sever, that carries client requests from deployed application service endpoints in the Kubernetes clusters.
-The gateway host maps the private IP endpoints of services running on the Kubernetes nodes inside the clusters to publicly-accessible IP addresses and ports.
+The gateway host maps the private IP endpoints of services running inside the Kubernetes clusters to external accessible IP addresses and ports.
+It provides better security by exposing only the gateway host IP address to the external while keeping all the others behind the firewall.
+However, when you deploy some applications to the clusters, you may hit issue, from time to time, and receive the error state `ErrImagePull` in your applicaiton pods.
+Here is a sample `ngnix` application deployment and the received issue:

 ```
 $ kubectl run cfe-nginx --image=nginx